 Why structure conversations

 A lack of structure leads to dispersion and meaningless wandering.
-This demotivates participants.
+This can have a demotivating effect on all involved.

 What conversations need to be structured